rumanbsl/react-svg-icon-generator/README.md

 ![Preview](https://raw.githubusercontent.com/blueberryapps/react-svg-icon/master/examples/previews.png)

+[source directory with SVG](https://github.com/blueberryapps/react-svg-icon-generator/tree/master/examples/simple/icons) and [this is output component from gulp task](https://github.com/blueberryapps/react-svg-icon-generator/blob/master/examples/simple/components/Icon.js) so in production you are without any dependencies at all.

 ## Instalation

 you need to add this just to development, because it will generate self contained react component directly to your codebase